Defense in Depth: What It Is and Why You Need It

 - Know how to detect, respond to, and recover from a breach

-- Use forensic tools to investigate and learn from incidents - Monitoring and Auditing
+- Use forensic tools to investigate and learn from incidents

 - Use SIEM (Security Information and Event Management) tools to monitor events in real-time